phil21/random/rsync-mirror.md

 =============
 * Round robin based selection of mirror in a list
 * Better integration with distribution mirror tooling
-* generic enough to be suitable for open sores
+* engineered in an extensible enough fashion to be suitable for open sores
 * Look at integrating incremental rsync support for fedora mirroring
 * Parrellelize rsync utiziling file lists - potentially detect first-seed and multiplex multiple mirrors
+* Smart update detection for distributions that support it - rapidly poll lightweight files/systems to see if an update is available.
+If so, run a rsync immediately ahead of regular schedule.
+* ZFS integration - allow for snapshot management.